Am I at Risk of Chronic Stress Disorder?

 - Rapid speech patterns

 Risk factors associated with chronic stress disorder may stem from any number of areas in a person’s life in terms of his or her childhood upbringing, physical health and emotional stability.
 Life situations commonly present include:

 - Childhood abuse, be it physical, sexual or emotional

 - Medical conditions that weaken the body’s immune response, such as arthritis

 - Mental health problems, such as depression and anxiety disorders

 - Poor coping skills

 In the absence of needed treatment help, the effects of chronic stress disorder accumulate over time making it increasingly difficult to manage everyday life.
 This increased difficulty further increases stress levels at which point a person enters into a vicious cycle of ever-increasing stress.

-If you suspect you or someone you know struggles with chronic stress disorder and have more questions, or need help locating treatment services, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know struggles with chronic stress disorder and have more questions, or need help locating treatment services, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.